 But, zombies are a big thing in our culture right now.
-12 million of you watched the premiere of the new season of The Walking Dead on AMC.
+Millions of you watch shows like The Walking Dead on AMC.
 I'm sure many of you reading this are convinced of an impending zombie apocalypse and are storing rations.

 Here's the thing.
 We've been fighting a zombie apocalypse for years.
 They have been attacking organizations like fraternities and sororities, and in most cases they are winning.

 I'm not talking about true walking dead, although some of these organizational zombies might as well be.
 These are the members who slowly drift throughout our fraternities as though they have no clue as to why they are there.
 They follow instinctual urges to eat and drink, but don't do much else.
 They seem to go missing during the day, but swarm us at nighttime activities like parties.
 A fraternity zombie may just show up on our couch, murmur something as we go off to classes for the day, only to be found again in the exact same location when we return.
 And he's eating something rotten from the mini-fridge.

 The zombies walk aimlessly, seeming to follow only the light of the I-phone they hold in front of their faces.
 They carry the zombie look very well - unshaven, disheveled, untucked, vacant eyes, and a little blood oozing for their mouths (or is that ketchup?)

 Most of us choose to ignore them.
 After all, these aren't flesh-eating zombies who will cause us physical harm.
 But, even though they don't chomp on our brains, they could very well be eating away the soul of our fraternity.